Imagination Movers: Scott Durbin

 The initial inspiration for Imagination Movers came from Durbin in 2002, who wanted to create a local live action children's show that presented strong male role models for them.
 Durbin was inspired by the likes of Captain Kangaroo and Fred Rogers as well as the musical stylings of The Police and De La Soul.

 The son of a second-generation Methodist minister and chaplain in the US Army, Durbin spent most of his early childhood as an army brat, residing in various places around the world including Washington, D.C., San Antonio, and Thailand, before his family moved to New Orleans when he was around seven years old.
 He studied abroad in both high school and college, living in Japan and Denmark.
 He has since moved because of Hurricane Katrina.
 He currently lives in Lafayette.

 Before the formation of the Movers, Durbin received his undergraduate degree in religious studies from Centenary College of Louisiana and his graduate teaching certification from the University of New Orleans.
 He taught for a total of ten years, which inspired him to form the Imagination Movers.
 The first six years were at Norco Elementary 4–6 in the St. Charles Parish Public School system where he was awarded Teacher of the Year from his school.
 Later, he joined the faculty at Isidore Newman School in Orleans Parish and again received recognition, receiving the New Teacher of the Year award his first year there.
 He is married and has two children.

 In the Idea Warehouse, Durbin, who plays the mandolin, keyboards, and melodica on the show, also wears "Wobble Goggles", which allow him to see things from a variety of perspectives.

-In 2018, Durbin suffered a subarachnoid hemorrhage while performing with the Movers in Virginia.
-He spent a few days in ICU.
+In 2018, Durbin suffered a subarachnoid hemorrhage while performing with the Movers in Virginia and spent a few days in ICU.
 He later recovered fully from it.

 Durbin joined the faculty at the University of Louisiana at Lafayette as an instructor and coordinator of the Music Business Program in 2015.
 He is currently an Assistant Professor and received the Sue and Chuck Lein Endowed Professorship in Music Business in 2021.
 Additionally, in 2023, Scott received the "Rising Star Award", an award recognizing junior faculty members showing great promise in scholarship in their respective colleges.
 In 2024, Durbin received an Eminent Faculty Award from the University of Louisiana at Lafayette for Service Leadership.
+And recently, Durbin received tenured from the University of Louisiana at Lafayette and promoted to associate professor.
+As a result, Scott Durbin is often asked to moderate or participate on panels on the music business.

+Durbin's son, Brewster Durbin, has also taken a musical path in life, releasing music under his own name and co-producing tracks for Imagination Movers.
+He also has opened for numerous Imagination Movers shows.